paul-ollis/vpe_syntax/README.rst

     Currently the only supported languages are Python and C. It should be not difficult to add many of the languages that are available on PyPi.
-They typically have names like tree=sitter-bash, tree-sitter-pascal, *etc*.
+They typically have names like tree-sitter-bash, tree-sitter-pascal, *etc*.
 In the next point release (0.2), I plan to provide documentation that will include how to add support for other languages.